Fact-checked

 • convulsive syndrome;

-• severe renal insufficiency and / or severe impairment of liver enzymes;
+• severe renal failure and/or severe impairment of liver enzyme function;

 • hemolytic anemia with deficiency of the enzyme glucose-6-phosphate dehydrogenase;

-The use of Ciprolet can cause side effects in the form of:
+The use of Ciprolet may cause side effects in the form of:

 • headache, dizziness and increased intracranial pressure;

-• sleep disturbances, anxiety, general depression, tremor; decreased attention, visual acuity and hearing, as well as impaired taste and smell;
+• sleep disturbances, anxiety, general depression, tremors; decreased attention, visual acuity and hearing, as well as disturbances of taste and smell;

-• skin itching and allergic skin rashes, hypersensitivity to ultraviolet radiation;
+• skin itching and allergic rashes on the skin, increased sensitivity to ultraviolet radiation;

-• decrease in the level of leukocytes, granulocytes and platelets in the blood;
+• reduction of the level of leukocytes, granulocytes and platelets in the blood;

-• weakening and violation of the integrity of the tendons;
+• weakening and disruption of the integrity of tendons;

-• the appearance of blood, protein, calcium oxalate crystals in the urine;
+• the appearance of blood, protein, and calcium oxalate crystals in the urine;

 • urination disorders with damage to the renal glomeruli.